ShreyansK2000/ShreyansK2000/README.md

 # You, have chosen... wisely

 Hi there!
 My name is Shreyans Kulshrestha.
-I'm currently a final year student at the University of British Columbia.
+I'm a recent graduate from the University of British Columbia, where I studied Computer Engineering.
 Most of my programming experience stems from my course work but I have a couple of personal projects sprinked in here and there.
 Most recently - CAHO.

 ## Some aggregated stats, will get better 🖥️📈
 ![Anurag's github stats](https://github-readme-stats.vercel.app/api?username=ShreyansK2000&show_icons=true)